-In May or 2013, Lael and I landed in Amsterdam with the goal of exploring footpaths and off-pavement touring routes across Europe.
+In May of 2013, Lael and I landed in Amsterdam with the goal of exploring footpaths and off-pavement touring routes across Europe.
 We enjoyed riding off-pavement and on small trails in the Netherlands, Belgium, Luxembourg, France, Czech, Slovakia, Poland, and Ukraine.
 Briefly, we also spent some time in Germany and Switzerland.
 All of these places offer incredible cultural bikepacking, blending great riding and rich communities.
 Read the article Bikepacking Europe from Bicycle Times #30.